-Matlock, only a small hamlet until the 1800's when mills at Cromford were built by Richard Arkwight.
+Matlock was only a small hamlet until the 1800's when mills at Cromford were built by Richard Arkwight.
 But it really expanded when "hydrotherapy" treatments where introduced to the Victorians by John Smedley.
-Smedley even built his own castle, now in ruins.
+Smedley even built his own castle, which is now in ruins.

-With trains and trams the town prospered for 100 years.
+With the arrival of the railway and the Matlock Cable Tramway the town prospered for 100 years.

-Today a busy town and tourist centre on the edge of the Peak District and close to Matlock Bath, a mile down the A6.
+Today Matlock is a busy town and tourist centre on the edge of the Peak District and close to Matlock Bath, a mile down the A6.

-High Tor towers over these towns and there are plenty of paths to wander high overthe River Derwent.
-Or try a gentle stroll around Hall Leys Park, down by the river.
+High Tor towers over these towns and there are plenty of paths to wander high ove rthe River Derwent, or try a gentle stroll around the Victorian Hall Leys Park, down by the river.

-Good views from St Giles church, above the town, with its stained glass windows.>
+There are good views from St Giles church, above the town, with its stained glass windows.

 Lea Gardens Rare collections of rhododendrons, azaleas, and rock plants.
 Shop, tea room.